miztiik/aws-real-time-use-cases/300-Security-Containers/README.md

 ## 🔥 Scenario

 Mystique Unicorn App is running lot of containerized applications onprem.
-They are evaluation public cloud to run their containers..
+They are evaluating public cloud to run their containers.

 As you are their containers expert, Mystique Unicorn seeks your advice.
 Can you help them?